-LAW 203 - Business Law I (3)
+LAW 203 - Business Law & Ethics (3)

-This course is an introduction to the American legal system.
-It includes a survey of courts, legal procedures, torts, and criminal law.
-It involves an intensive study of the common law of contracts, including contract formation, performance, breach and remedies, as well as a study of the law of sales under the Uniform Commercial Code.
+This course is an introduction to the American legal system as it relates to business enterprises and society.
+It includes a survey of courts, torts, ethics and public policy.
+It involves a study of the constitution, the common law of contracts, including contract formation, performance, breach and remedies, as well as a study of the law of sales under the Uniform Commercial Code.